ralphbean/presentations/mbs-flock17.rst

 The original theory was that we can't re-use builds, because the buildroot **might** have changed.

-Our currently implemented, approach leverages the build order groups.
+Our currently implemented approach leverages the build order groups.
 There's more to it, but in short:

 - If **none of the spec files have changed** in a build order group or any of its